The Hondells: Gary Usher & Co.

 Gary Usher continued to mine this genre of music with numerous 'bands' made up of session musicians doing one-off recordings.
-They were from the conglomerate of session musicians known as The Wrecking Crew, which had a rotating lineup of the same basic people.
+They were from the conglomerate of session musicians known as the Wrecking Crew, which had a rotating lineup of the same basic people.
 For instance, if Hal Blaine was not the drummer, then it was Earl Palmer.
-These fictional bands issued recordings as The Sunsets, The Four Speeds, Gary Usher and The Usherettes (aka: The Honeys), The Competitors, The Go-Go's, The Devons, The Ghouls, The Super Stocks, The Indigos, The Revells, The Kickstands and The Knights.
-Most of these have been re-issued on CD and are meticulously cataloged on Beach Boys fan sites.
+These fictional bands issued recordings as the Sunsets, the Four Speeds, Gary Usher and the Usherettes (aka: the Honeys), the Competitors, the Go-Go's, the Devons, the Ghouls, the Super Stocks, the Indigos, the Revells, the Kickstands and the Knights.
+Most of these have been re-issued on CD and are meticulously catalogued on Beach Boys fan sites.

 Girard became a popular and pioneering CCM artist.
 Burns is the uncle of KCPR radio DJ and celebrity Biba Pickles.